pranjalbareth/devlog-sstc-12146/content/pages/blog/post-3.md

   - JAMstack
 image: images/3.png
 excerpt: >-
   What is Competitive Programming ?
 Why is everyone doing it ?
-Why most  track on Topcoder.
+Why it's so hyped track on Topcoder.
 This primarily includes everything surrounding Single Round Matches (SRMs).
 On this page you will find a getting started guide, helpful tips and articles, as well as a list of tools that may help you in competitions.